-Almonds Provide Protection Against Insulin and Blood Sugar Issues
+Almonds Provide Protection Against Blood Sugar Issues and Cholesterol

 Researchers fed fifteen healthy subjects three different types of meals.
 Meal One - almonds and bread, Meal Two - parboiled rice and instant mashed potatoes, Meal Three - different types of breads.
-They took blood samples after each meal and four hours afterwards as well.
+They took blood samples after each meal and four hours afterward as well.
 The results showed an increase in protective antioxidants after the almond meal but not after the other meals.
-There was also noted a lowered rise in blood sugar and insulin in the meal that contained the almonds.
+They also noted a lowered rise in blood sugar and insulin after the meal that contained the almonds.
 More research shows that eating almonds along with higher glycemic foods will actually lower the glycemic index of the meal and lessen the rise in blood sugar after eating.
-(Jones AR, Kendall CW, Metabolism) But this isn’t why I love almonds.
+(Jones AR, Kendall CW, Metabolism)

 Vitamin E is Heart Protective

-In the British Journal of Nutrition, (Kelly JH, Sabate J.) researchers looked at four large groups — the Adventist Health Study, Iowa Women's Study, Nurses' Health Study and the Physician’s Health Study.
-When evidence from all four studies was examined, they found that the subjects who consumed nuts at least 4 times a week showed a 37% reduced risk of coronary heart disease compared to those who never or seldom ate nuts.
+In the British Journal of Nutrition (Kelly JH, Sabate J.), researchers looked at four large studies — the Adventist Health Study, Iowa Women's Study, Nurses' Health Study, and the Physicians' Health Study.
+When evidence from all four studies was examined, they found that the subjects who consumed nuts at least 4 times a week showed a 37% reduced risk of coronary heart disease compared with those who never or seldom ate nuts.
 But it got even better!
 Each time they had another serving of nuts during the week, it reduced their risk of coronary heart disease an additional 8.3%.
-But this isn’t why I love almonds.

 Do Almonds Keep You From Gaining Weight?

-I love almonds because they have discovered them to be prebiotics, food for bacteria!
+I love almonds because they are prebiotics - food for bacteria!
 Substances in the almonds, and also in their skins, have been found to boost the good bifidobacteria and lactobacillus in the gut.

 So you know . . . maybe it's not just the almonds?
-Maybe the almonds are feeding the bacteria along with all the pre-biotic fiber-rich foods (fruits, vegetables, nuts, and seeds).
-Maybe all this time when we thought it was fruits and vegetables keeping us healthy, it was actually because these fruits and vegetables were feeding the good bacteria and this is what was keeping us well?
+Maybe the almonds are feeding the bacteria along with all the prebiotic fiber-rich foods.
+Maybe all this time when we thought it was fruits, vegetables, nuts, and seeds that were keeping us healthy, it was actually because these foods were feeding the good bacteria and this is what was keeping us well?
 We are 99% microbial.
 It's what we are mostly made of, and those unseen microbial friends do a lot for us and get very little credit.
-So why do I love almonds?
-Because they feed my friends and keep me healthy.
-That’s really why I love almonds.
+So why do I love almond kefir?
+Because it feeds my microbial friends and keeps me healthy.

 Happiness is having friends who feed you.